sharkymark/flask-hw/README.md

 ## Known Issues

-This dev container does not appear to start Flask as a `CMD` at the end of the Dockerfile, but as `postCreateCommand` in the `devcontainer.json` works.
+This dev container does not appear to start Flask as a `CMD` at the end of the Dockerfile, but as `postStartCommand` in the `devcontainer.json` works.
+Note `postCreateCommand` only runs once so not the right one to use.

 If Flask does not start, manually start the flask app with this command run within the repo directory.